Vertical Vegetable Gardens – High Yields In Less Space

 Window Boxes

-Like hanging baskets, be sure to use fresh fertile potting soil with lots of organic matter amended with vermiculite for your vertical vegetable garden.
+Like hanging baskets, use fresh, fertile potting soil with lots of organic matter amended with vermiculite for your vertical vegetable garden.

 You can grow strawberries, cherry tomatoes (look for small bush varieties), tiny peppers, lettuce, Paris carrots, radishes, kale, and spinach, to name a few.